Dev diary - 26. June 2025

 Or obtain it via an OAuth2 flow using MSAL or Client Credentials.

-Injecting the Token with Playwright
+Injecting the token with Playwright

 Here’s an example Playwright test in TypeScript that sets the access token in localStorage: